© 2023 CyberNews - Latest tech news,

 HostPapa's loading speed test from different locations

 LCP is one of the many measures Google considers when ranking websites on its result page.
 As long as this measure does not surpass 2.5s, the site has more chances to rank higher.
-Or rank at all.

 So, knowing that, you can tell that HostPapa is doing very well so far.
-However, it’s all fun and games to examine an empty site.
-But what would it look like if we’d test a fully built site?

-For this, I’ve installed an Astra theme with a Startup template and its content and ran the test again.
+To test a fully built site, we installed an Astra theme with a Startup template and its content and ran the test again.
 This time around, its LCP was 1.2s.

 HostPapa's fully built website loading speed test

-All in all, HostPapa showed a very good speed.
+All in all, HostPapa showed very good speed.
 It was quick and loaded smoothly.
 However, I’m curious to see if the provider can handle increased traffic without slowing down.

 HostPapa stress testing